Aelios Technology develops intelligent switches to maintain critical infrastructure in developing nations

 At the Cleantech UP Midwest Showcase, the team pitched its vision in front of a live audience and a panel of expert judges at the mHub Innovation Centre in Chicago.

-The team received “immense support” from its advisor, Professor Murti Salapaka, and Professor Carla Pavone in the Holmes Center for Entrepreneurship, as well as the startup course MGMT 5102 offered by the Carlson School of Management.
+Team members received “immense support” from their advisor, Professor Murti Salapaka in the Department of Electrical and Computer Engineering, and Professor Carla Pavone in the Holmes Center for Entrepreneurship, as well as the startup course MGMT 5102 offered by the Carlson School of Management.
 The idea for Aelios spun out of a research grant from ARPA-E led by Professor Salapaka.

 “All of the teams who participated [at the Cleantech UP in Chicago] are to be commended for their ingenuity and dedication to addressing some of society’s most gripping challenges with entrepreneurial zeal,” said Erik Birkerts, CEO of Clean Energy Trust, which sponsored the Midwest regional contest.